lumina-networks/mininet-topology/README.md

 ## Datacenter Topology Generator

-**mn-datacenter-topo.py** creates a topology yaml file like a datacenter with spines, leafs and computes.
+**topodc** creates a topology yaml file like a datacenter with spines, leafs and computes.

 Following optional parameters can be provided:
 * **output file name** (default `mn-topo.yml`)